(Full time / Part time) 2022 start

 Fieldwork forms an integral part of this course and is directly linked to learning outcomes in the classroom.

-An introductory trip will be held during induction week, serving as an excellent introduction to the field of Engineering Geology.
-You will also take a weeklong trip around the Easter period which is a more focused trip and gives the opportunity to put into practice everything you have learned in the first two terms.
+An introductory trip will be held during induction week, providing an excellent introduction to the field of Engineering Geology.
+You will also take a week-long field trip around the Easter period which is a more focused trip and gives the opportunity to put into practice everything you have learned in the first two terms.

-There are also a number of potential one day trips through the year to visit active construction sites.
+There are also a number of potential one-day trips throughout the year to visit active construction sites.
 The timings and details of these will vary from year to year, but they are always a beneficial window into the world of professional practice.

 Learning and teaching

-You will be assigned a personal tutor, who will maintain contact with you throughout the year and offer pastoral guidance.
-They will help you to settle into the university and clarify any procedures, as well as helping you prepare for employment on graduation.
-You will also receive administrative support from SEE’s dedicated Student Education Support office.
+You’ll be assigned a personal tutor, who will maintain contact with you throughout the year and offer pastoral guidance.
+They will help you to settle into the University and clarify any procedures, as well as helping you prepare for employment on graduation.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.